 From delicate and creamy to pungent and hard, Mikoyo’s Kitchen makes a wide range of vegan cheeses made from nuts and her artisan vegan butter – oh my.
 The company’s move into a much larger new space has resulted in low inventory at the moment but place your orders – they are working to get shipping.
 Use the code HOLIDAY2017 to get 15% off your entire order from now until January 2nd.

 This subscription service sends a box of vegan snack straight to your door each month.

 Vaute is the world’s first vegan fashion brand, founded with a mission of taking animals out of the fashion equation, by creating something better, using innovative, high-tech, sustainable textiles, cut and sewn in NYC’s garment district.
-Voute originally started as a vegan coat company, but they’ve since expanded to clothes, shoes, and accessories.
-They make men’s clothing, too.
-This week only use the code WELOVEKINDMEN to get $50 off a men’s coat or sweater, plus free shipping.
+Vaute originally started as a vegan coat company, but they’ve since expanded to clothes, shoes, and accessories.
+I love my new bright blue coat!

 Fran’s Essential Vegan Desserts Course with Rouxbe

 Learn to make vegan desserts like a pro, whether you are a newbie or a pro, on your own schedule.
 This is an online course based on my popular NYC based Vegan Baking Boot Camp ®.
 It’s a 90-day course that focuses on essential techniques and recipes so you can create quality vegan desserts with confidence.The next course starts on February 2nd, and space is limited.

 Rouxbe Plant–Based Certification Course

 Led by world-renowned plant-based chef educator Chad Sarno, this ground-breaking certification course is the most comprehensive plant-based course ever put together.
 Read what Dianne Wenz had to say about her Rouxbe experience.
 6 month course.